mendhak/mendhak.github.io/_posts/2022-09-02-run-stable-diffusion-on-ubuntu.md

 Type `--help` at the `dream>` prompt to see a list of options.
 You can use flags like `-n5` to generate multiple images, `-s` for number of steps, and `-g` to generate a grid.

 More details, including how to use an image as a starting prompt, can be found in [the README](https://github.com/lstein/stable-diffusion#interactive-command-line-interface-similar-to-the-discord-bot).

+### Prompts

+If you need ideas for prompts, try the [Lexica.art](https://lexica.art/) site.
+Find something interesting, and copy the prompt used, then try modifying it.